The statistical measures P-value and Q-value are defined through frequentist properties of certain procedures. Namely,

 What about a maximized likelihood of the two models?
 MLE is \(\widehat{\theta}_1=\widehat{\theta}_2=\frac{h_1+h_2}{2n}\) for \(H_0\) and \((\widehat{\theta}_1=\frac{h_1}{n},\widehat{\theta}_2=\frac{h_2}{n})\) for \(H_1\).
 Let’s plot the ratio of maximized likelihoods under the same assumptions as we did above for the ratio of marginal likelihoods.

-lratio = ((h1 + h2)/(2*n))^(h1 + h2) * (1 - (h1 + h2)/(2*n))^(2*n - h1 - h2) /
+lratio = ((h1 + h2) / (2 * n))^(h1 + h2) * (1 - (h1 + h2)/(2 * n))^(2 * n - h1 - h2) /

-((h1/n)^h1 * (1 - h1/n)^(n - h1)) / ((h2/n)^h2 * (1 - h2/n)^(n - h2))
+((h1 / n)^h1 * (1 - h1 / n)^(n - h1)) / ((h2 / n)^h2 * (1 - h2 / n)^(n - h2))

-plot(h2, lratio, t = "b", lwd = 2, xlab = expression(h[2]), ylab ="Likelihood ratio H0 vs H1")
+plot(h2, lratio, t = "b", lwd = 2, xlab = expression(h[2]), ylab ="Ratio of maximized likelihoods of H0 vs H1")

 abline(h = 1, lty = 2, col = "gray", lwd = 2)